Orofacial Pain and TMJ Disorders

 Preparing for your appointment:

-You may want to prepare a list that answers the following questions:
+You may want to bring a written paragraph of your medical history, chronological history of your current problem as well as a list that answers the following questions:

-Persistent head and neck pain should be evaluated by health care providers including a neurologist, pain management physician and Orofacial pain trained dentist.
+Persistent head and neck pain should be evaluated by specific health care providers dealing with such problem as well as an orofacial pain trained dentist.
 The doctor will perform a comprehensive evaluation, which may include a thorough history, careful examination, and diagnostics imaging.

-The history should include recording the accurate character of the pain and other symptoms you may have, the history of the event that possibly caused the persistent pain, previously seen health care providers, past treatments and their results, and list of medications taken with their efficacy and/or side effects.
+The history should include recording accurate characters of the pain and other symptoms you may have, the history of the event that possibly caused the persistent pain, previously seen health care providers, past treatments and their results, and list of medications taken with their efficacy and/or side effects.

 The examination may consist of touching different areas of the head, neck and inside the mouth, measurements of the jaw opening and evaluation of the jaw joint.
 Some pain provoking techniques may be employed to find the source of pain.
-This may be performed with light or heavy touch, pressure on muscles or joint, cold or heat application and in some cases diagnostic injection may be needed.
+This may be performed with touch, pressure on muscles or joint; or thermal application on the affected area.
+In some cases diagnostic injection may be needed.